 In the months immediately following 9/11, the American-Arab Anti-Discrimination Committee brought to court several cases involving people of Arabic descent who were removed from flights despite having passed other security checkpoints.
 Courts determined that the pilot's discretion to remove objectionable passengers cannot be exercised simply because of a passenger's ethnic origin or race.
 Still, the threat of terrorism made many Americans accept this tactic.
 Transportation Safety Authority rules have since been changed to clarify that racial profiling at airport security checkpoints is not legal, and newer security systems are designed to be race-neutral, focusing instead on behavior patterns.

-For lots more information on profiling and related subjects, check out the links on the next page.
+For lots more information on profiling and related subjects, check out the links below.

 - Aaron, Lawrence.
 "State police still need oversight on racial profiling."
 NorthJersey.com, July 14, 2006. http://www.northjersey.com/page.php?qstr=eXJpcnk3ZjcxN2Y3dnFlZUVFeXk 5JmZnYmVsN2Y3dnFlZUVFeXk2OTYwODk3

 - "Are Airlines Violating Civil Liberties Because of Worries of Terrorism?."
 American Morning transcript.
 June 5, 2002 http://transcripts.cnn.com/TRANSCRIPTS/0206/05/ltm.18.html

 - Amnesty International: Racial Profiling Laws in Your State. http://www.amnestyusa.org/racial_profiling/report/map.html

 - Donnelly, Sally B. "A New Tack for Airport Screening: Behave Yourself."
 Time.com, May.
 17, 2006. http://www.time.com/time/nation/article/0,8599,1195330,00.html